TIY-Houston-Front-End-Engineering/Notes-Sept-2014/day36.md

 2. I have a Collection from Foursquare, and a Collection from Yelp.
 How can I relate the two models?

     This is a little harder to explain, but you can use `Backbone.Relational` (a plugin).
-This essentially helps you tie to different Collections together by matching names or geolocations (or anything other property) between two or more Collections.
+This essentially helps you tie two different Collections together by matching names or geolocations (or anything other property) between two or more Collections.

 ## Organizing big applications (and PubSub)